trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/README.md

 ```julia
 trixi2vtk("out/solution_00*", output_directory="out", nvisnodes=10)
 ```
-Then open the `.pvd` file in Paraview and watch the solution video on your two object simulation.
+Then open the `.pvd` file in ParaView and watch the solution video on your two object simulation.